This is an original report from TPCC Steering Committee member Donald Jeffries. Donald lives in Turlock and is a member of the Turlock Tea Party.

 Registration began on time and I was one of the first up at the counter signed for pre-registration as I had taken advantage of their on-line services.

 Then I settled in, with my Starbucks, to wait for the action to begin.
-Since I am a member of my County’s Team Donnelly for Governor, I kept their person company, while we both waited for our respective people to show up.
+Since I am a member of my County’s Team Donnelly, I kept their one person company, while we both waited for our respective people to show up.
 One of my Team’s coordinators was the booth coordinator.
 I would get to meet her in person.

-Once our Caucus booth was ready to present itself, my camera fun began as I photographed the booth, Tim Donnelly’s booth next to us and people whose voices I had only heard on the phone conference webinar calls.
-Even Steve Bradau whom I had not seen in a long time.
+Once our booth was ready to present itself, my camera fun began as I began to photograph the booth, Tim Donnelly’s booth next to us and people whose voices I had only heard on the phone conference webinar calls.
+Even Steve Bradau I had not seen in a long time.
 It was going to be a time of learning about and relating to new like-minded, quality people.

 Ron Robertson encouraged me to get my feet wet and just have fun.
-After a few conventions, I would be more experience and know more of what is going on as I observe.
+After a few conventions I would be more experience and know more of what was going on as I observed.
 As an Associate Delegate I was to have admittance to all meetings and workshops.
-Ron gave me a head’s up that the CRP sometimes would restrict a meeting to only regular Delegates, i.e. the Rules Committee Meeting, which I was interested in.
+Ron gave me a head’s up that the CRP sometimes would restrict a meeting to only full Delegates, i.e. the Rules Committee Meeting, which I was interested in.
 He advised me to go to it and see what happened.

-Upon entering and choosing a seat, a conversation began with a middle aged lady.
+Upon entering and choosing a seat, a conversation began with a middle age lady.
 She is a Christian lady, who taught her children the Bible and to be Conservatives.
-She also stated that she has known Jim Brulte, who is the CRP Chairman, for a very long time, and he is a Conservative and a good person, who is good for the CRP.
+She also stated that she has known Jim Brulte, for a very long time, and he is a Conservative and a good person, who is good for the CRP.
 It was then her turn to be the door watcher.

 The seats filled up creating a large audience.